 - Handle crisis situations with residents and instead, contact the resident's RA or RF immediately.

 - Undergraduate RCCs must arrive on campus about two weeks before classes begin in Fall quarter to attend RCC training.
 Training dates are listed on the RCC application.
-Row RCCs and RCCs without freshmen will be expected to assist freshmen Dorm RCCs during Freshman Arrival Day as part of the training program.
+Row RCCs and RCCs without first-year students will be expected to assist first-year students Dorm RCCs during New Student Orientation as part of the training program.
 RCCs must be able to attend all training to be eligible for the RCC position.
 No exceptions.

 - Throughout the academic year RCCs are required to attend all RCC group meetings; undergraduate residence staff meetings to which they are invited by RFs or (on the Row) student manager staff, usually weekly; and staff retreats if invited.
 Row RCCs are expected to attend meetings to which they're invited by the Row Office.